 The FTC does not require you to have a terms and conditions document on your website; in fact, it’s entirely possible, from a legal standpoint, to do business without one.
 However, doing so is akin to making a handshake deal in real life versus having a written contract.
 With a handshake deal, you’re taking the other party at their word that they will uphold their obligations.

-Building a customized terms and conditions agreement allows you to set the rules of your site, be it establishing guidelines for proper user behavior on your discussion forum or signing up for a free trial of your online app.
+Generating a terms and conditions agreement allows you to set the rules of your site, be it establishing guidelines for proper user behavior on your discussion forum or signing up for a free trial of your online app.

 Although many people are said to ignore disclaimers because they appear so frequently, they are an important part of business correspondence.
 They are also a common sight on websites to remind users of the limitations of the service provided.

 An excellent example of a disclaimer is found on most law firm websites, stating that the information is of a general nature only and not to be used as legal advice.
 The intent of that kind of a disclaimer is to prevent someone from suing a law firm after suffering harm from following general advice they received from the site.